Enhancing the De-identification of Personally Identifiable Information in Educational Data: Methods

 The \textit{Verifier Model II (With CoT)} incorporates Chain-of-Thought (CoT) reasoning, a method shown to enhance decision-making by breaking down complex problems into intermediate steps \cite{wei2023chainofthoughtpromptingelicitsreasoning}.
 The \textit{Verifier Model II (With CoT)} aims to improve interpretability and robustness by generating reasoning before the final classification.
 However, it generates more output tokens, leading to higher computational costs.
 The \textit{Verifier Model I (Without CoT)}, which directly classifies entities without reasoning, is retained for scenarios where computational resources are limited or speed is a higher priority.

-A subset of the CRAPII dataset is used to construct the training data for the verifier models.
-Detected entities are obtained from a chosen base model, and their context is extracted.
-Entities are labeled as \texttt{T} (True PII) or \texttt{F} (False PII) based on ground-truth labels in the CRAPII dataset.
+To construct the training data for the verifier models, we used the dedicated \textbf{Verifier Train Set} (as defined in Section 3.3).
+The process begins by running a base PII detection model of the user's choice on this dataset to generate an initial list of detected PII entities.
+For each detected entity from this list, we then extracted it along with its surrounding textual context.
+This \texttt{(entity, context)} pair was subsequently labeled as \textbf{T} (True PII) or \textbf{F} (False PII) by comparing the entity to the ground-truth labels.

 For the \textit{Verifier Model II (With CoT)}, we use \texttt{GPT-4o-mini} to generate reasoning to support the classification.
 If the reasoning does not align with the ground truth after six attempts, the label defaults to \texttt{T} to avoid mistakenly removing true PII entities and prioritize privacy preservation.
 The prompt structures for both verifier models are shown in Table~\ref{table:verifier_prompts}.

 Once the verifier models are trained, they can be applied to verify detected entities from any base model depending on user priorities.
 It is important to note that applying the verifier will not increase recall, as false negatives remain unchanged.
 Instead, the verifier reduces false positives, potentially at the expense of some true positives.
 If preserving PII is a higher priority than maximizing precision, the verifier should be applied to the base model with the highest recall.
 Conversely, for tasks that emphasize precision, the verifier may be applied to other base models as needed.